October 14 and 15, 2016

 Friday, 9 AM to 9 PM; Saturday, 8 AM to 9 PM

-<Click here to download last year's brochure>
+<Click here to download this year's brochure>

 Don’t miss the highlight of the festival: Our famous Country Supper Theatre which includes a bean supper and drama each evening.
 The beans start cooking at 6:00 each morning and smell delicious all day.
 Talented local performers will entertain you while you enjoy all the beans and cornbread you can eat, plus sorghum cake and more, served by local youth.
 Doors open at 6:30 PM, supper is served at 7 PM, and the drama begins around 8:30 PM.

 Watch local crafts being made and purchase some to take home.

 Several Forkland artists display their completed works in a gallery setting, and some are on hand painting, sculpting, etc. during the Festival.

 Kids of all ages can enjoy creating their own artwork in the art room, and playing old-fashioned games such as marbles, hopscotch, paper dolls, yo-yo, and more near the playground!

 Go on a horse-drawn wagon ride through local scenery, and remember to pick up a pumpkin at the harvest booth.
 Or experience a lovely view from the top of the Forkland Community Center hill by taking a hike on our new Forkland Heritage Trail.

 Visit the many historical displays, investigate our log cabin with hosts who are descendents of Abraham Lincoln’s grandmother, stroll around the steam tractor, and enjoy live music.